Home

 Book value (BV) – the liquidation value of a company.
 Notice this generally includes intellectual property and goodwill which may be difficult to liquidate.

-Dow Jones Industry Average (DJIA) – a widely followed index of 30 large “blue chip” American companies.
+Dow Jones Industry Average (DJIA) – the widely followed cap-weighted index of 30 large “blue chip” American based companies created by Charles Dow on May 26, 1896.

 Free cash flow (FCF) – excess cash that companies generate beyond cash needed to pay their bills and meet their debt obligations.
 Strong free cash flow is generally a sign of a financially stable company.